angelxuanchang/nlp-class/hw0.md

 You must have the following files or `zipsrc.py` will complain about it:

 * `answer/ensegment.py` -- this is your solution to the homework. start by copying `default.py` as explained below.
-* `answer/ensegment.ipynb` -- this is the iPython notebook that will be your write-up for the homework.
+* `answer/ensegment.ipynb` -- this is the iPython notebook that will be the guide for your code for the homework.

 In addition, each group member should write down a short description of what they did for this homework in `answer/README.username`.